 22. Never use recognizable faces or celebrity photos

-I mentioned already that you should give each persona a real name, and the same can be said when it comes to using images or headshots.
+I mentioned already that you should give each persona a real name, and the same can be said when it comes to using images or AI headshots.

 Creating the impression that this is a real person is key, so don’t use any celebrities, people from your office or recognizable faces.
 This could lead to people subconsciously adding traits from these people to the personas.